arubiales/Machine-Learning-Wine-Analysis/README.md

 This repository have:
 * Data directory: where is the original dataset and the transformations to the models
-* model_saved directory: where is the diferent models that we have trained
+* Model_saved directory: where is the diferent models that we have trained
 * The notebooks where we implement the differents Machine Learning methods